Artyomushkov/todoList/README.md

 Application may start from IDE or with command mvn spring-boot:run

 First, you need to sign in with both "admin" login and password.
-Then application is ready for usage!
+Then application is ready to use!

 ![Image text](https://github.com/Artyomushkov/todoList/blob/main/src/appImage.png)